kozodoi/fairness/README.md

 - Negative Prediction Value Parity
 - Accuracy Parity

-The fairnes measures are computed based on a confusion matrix of a classification model.
+The fairness measures are computed based on a confusion matrix of a classification model.

 ## Installation